diana-hep/oamap/README.md

 fcn(*[arrays[x] for x in arrayparams])
 ```

 The first time it is called, the function takes 0.98 seconds to compile.
 Thereafter, it takes 0.03 seconds.
-There are no Python objects or memory allocations objects in the loop.
+There are no Python objects or memory allocations objects in the loop: it would not be any faster if it were written in C++.
+And yet, it's the same Python we'd write to explore a handful of events.

-0.98 seconds the first time (compilation), followed by 0.03 seconds each subsequent time (execution only).